Cliche Day

 Observing Cliché Day

-Because clichés lack any true meaning and are predictable, they should be avoided not only on this day but also throughout the year.
-With that said, this is the holiday in which people should take the time to look at some of the phrases they use in their day-to-day speech or their writing.
+Because clichés lack true meaning and are predictable, they should be avoided not only on this day but also throughout the year.
+With that said, this is the holiday when people should take the time to look at some of the phrases they use in their day-to-day speech or their writing.

 If possible, they should remove all clichés that they come across.
 They should also use the hashtag #ClicheDay to spread the word about this holiday to everyone who might need to know about it.